BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Particle Filtering with BEV--Aerial Feature Matching Particle Filtering with BEV-Aerial Feature Matching

-The core of our observation model is a feature network designed to produce the BEV features $\mathbf{G}$, the BEV confidence map $\mathbf{C}$, and the local aerial feature map $\mathbf{F}$.
-As illustrated in Fig.~\ref{fig:bev-network}, the network consists of several distinct modules.
+The core of our observation model is a feature network that produces the BEV features $\mathbf{G}$, the BEV distinctiveness map $\mathbf{C}$, frame-level uncertainty $\sigma_t$, and the local aerial feature map $\mathbf{F}$.
+As illustrated in Fig.~\ref{fig:bev-network}, the network contains several modules.

-\textbf{Ground encoder:} The ground encoder takes the onboard RGB image $\mathcal{I}_t$ and extract a feature map.
-We employ a frozen, pre-trained DINOv3~\cite{simeoni2025dinov3} visual foundation model for its general-purpose feature extraction capabilities.
-The output features are taken from the patch tokens of the final transformer block, resulting in a feature map with a spatial resolution of $\frac{H}{16} \times \frac{W}{16}$, which is then fed to the BEV mapper.
+\textbf{Ground encoder:} The ground encoder takes the onboard RGB image $\mathcal{I}_t$ and extracts a feature map.
+We employ a frozen, pre-trained DINOv3-ConvNeXt-Tiny~\cite{simeoni2025dinov3} visual foundation model for its general-purpose feature extraction capabilities.
+The output features are processed with UPerNet~\cite{xiao2018unified} to obtain a higher-resolution feature map, which is then fed to the BEV mapper.

 \textbf{BEV mapper:} The 2D features from the ground encoder are projected into a 2D BEV representation by the BEV Mapper.
-Following the lift-splat~\cite{philion2020lift} methodology, we use the depth image $\mathcal{D}_t$ to unproject image features into 3D points in the vehicle's coordinate frame.
+Following the Lift-Splat~\cite{philion2020lift} methodology, we use the depth image $\mathcal{D}_t$ to back-project image features into 3D points in the robot's coordinate frame.
 To maintain memory efficiency, we avoid creating a dense voxel grid and instead flatten the 3D points into a 2D BEV grid.
-This grid represents a fixed-size area in front of the vehicle, defined in its local coordinate frame.
+This grid represents a fixed-size area in front of the robot, defined in its local coordinate frame.
 The grid's resolution is set to match that of the satellite map.
 For each BEV grid cell, we compute a height-invariant weighted average of all 3D point features that fall within its vertical column.
-The weight for each point's feature is estimated by passing the feature through a single linear layer, allowing the network to prioritize more relevant points during the splatting process.
+The weight for each point feature is estimated by a two-layer MLP, allowing the network to prioritize more informative points during splatting.

 \textbf{BEV encoder:} The splatted BEV representation is then refined by a BEV Encoder.
-This module consists of three sequential residual blocks followed by a Feature Pyramid Network (FPN)~\cite{lin2017feature} to aggregate spatial context.
-The encoder's final output is a tensor of shape $\mathbb{R}^{H_b \times W_b \times (D+1)}$.
-The first $D$ channels constitute the final feature map $\mathbf{G}$, while the last channel is passed through a sigmoid activation to produce the confidence map $\mathbf{C}$.
+This module consists of three sequential residual blocks followed by a UPerNet~\cite{xiao2018unified} head to aggregate spatial context.
+The encoder outputs a tensor of shape $\mathbb{R}^{H_b \times W_b \times (D+2)}$.
+The first $D$ channels form the BEV descriptor map $\mathbf{G}$.
+The $(D{+}1)$-th channel produces pixel-wise distinctiveness logits, and applying a sigmoid yields the distinctiveness map $\mathbf{C}$.
+The final channel produces an uncertainty evidence map, whose masked spatial average over valid BEV cells yields a scalar frame-level uncertainty $\sigma_t$.